vuejs/v2.vuejs.org/writing-guide.md

 - **Specific is better than generic.** For example, a `<BlogPost>` component example is better than `<ComponentA>`.
 - **Relatable is better than obscure.** For example, a `<BlogPost>` component example is better than `<CurrencyExchangeSettings>`.
 - **Be emotionally relevant.** Explanations and examples that relate to something people have experience with and care about will always be more effective.
+- **Always prefer simpler, plainer language over complex or jargony language.** For example:
+  - "you can use Vue with a script element" instead of "in order to initiate the usage of Vue, one possible option is to actually inject it via a script HTML element"
+  - "function that returns a function" instead of "higher order function"
+- **Avoid language that invalidate struggle**, such as "easy", "just", "obviously", etc. For reference, see [Words To Avoid in Educational Writing](Words To Avoid in Educational Writing).

 ### Grammar